Rosewater (film)

 Rosewater is a 2014 American political drama film written, directed and produced by Jon Stewart, based on the memoir Then They Came for Me by Maziar Bahari and Aimee Molloy.
 It recounts Bahari's 2009 imprisonment by Iran, connected to an interview he participated in on The Daily Show that same year; Iranian authorities presented the interview as evidence that he was in communication with an American spy.
 Due to the content of the film, Stewart has been accused by Iran's state TV of being funded by Zionists and working with the CIA.
 The film was released in theaters on November 14, 2014.
-The film received generally positive reviews.
+The film received generally positive reviews but was a box-office bomb, earning only a little over 3 million dollars.

 Plot

 In 2009, London-based Iranian-Canadian journalist Maziar Bahari is detained in Iran after he reports on violence against protesters of the country's presidential election, as well as giving a satirical interview with Jason Jones of The Daily Show.
 While his pregnant fiancée waits for him, Bahari spends 118 days at Evin Prison being brutally interrogated.

 Bahari is usually blindfolded while being interrogated, and his interrogator's sole distinguishing feature is that he smells of rosewater.